-However, 13 isn’t all bad.
-Taylor Swift was born on December 13th and considers 13 her lucky number.
-If you get a baker’s dozen at the bagel or donut shop, that 13th one is still pretty tasty.
+- If you get a baker’s dozen at the bagel or donut shop, that 13th one is still pretty tasty

-Back to the Home Insurance Building.
+Remember the Home Insurance Building in Chicago?
 It turns out the owner wasn’t superstitious after all.
-The reason it didn’t have a 13th floor was because it was only 10 stories high.
-Even after an addition in 1890, its maximum height was only 12 stories.
+The reason it didn’t have the 13th floor was that it was only 10 stories high - even after an addition in 1890, its maximum height was only 12 stories.

 Maybe we've got it all wrong after all - perhaps 13 is nothing more than a number between 12 and 14.
 And with that, this post comes to an end.
 Here’s wishing you a safe, lucky and claims-free Friday the 13th.